Home | Browse Topics | Jobs & benefits | Dealing with Work and Income | One-off payments for immediate and essential needs

 • If you’re not getting a main benefit, you can apply for Recoverable Assistance Payment.
 This covers the same costs, but the criteria is stricter if you’re not getting a main benefit.

-Note: If you make three requests for a one-off hardship assistance (Advances, Recoverable Assistance Payments, or Special Needs Grants) within 12 months, you may have to complete a budgeting exercise.
+Note: If you make three requests for a one-off hardship assistance (Advances, Recoverable Assistance Payments, or Special Needs Grants) within 12 months, Work and Income may ask you to complete a budgeting exercise.
 This could include attending a budgeting course or seminar, getting advice from a budgeting service, or completing a budgeting work sheet on which you put down on paper all your outgoings and income.
 If you’re asked to complete a work sheet, you’ll need to fill this out in as much detail as you can.
 Try to keep track of all your fortnightly, monthly and yearly costs.

 Social Security Act 2018, s 347(2) Social Security Regulations 2018, reg 203